Rabraham1/Yahtzee_MR/README.md

         static string CategoryMenu()
         {
             {
-                string menuCommand2 = "";//second menu command: This menu shows the different cateogories that can be selected.
-Once a cateogry is selected, it calculates the score for that category.
+                string menuCommand2 = "";//second menu command: This menu shows the different categories that can be selected.
+Once a category is selected, it calculates the score for that category.
                                          //We wanted to include a condition so that the user is restricted to one category per game.
                                          //However, we had difficulty implementing this.
 Based on the sources we found, we could have used an if/then statement or readkey in order to restrict the key selected.
                 Console.WriteLine("");